 This next one really should be higher up the list.

 Always check reviews, feedback and general feelings about a repair service/shop before using them.

 People can leave feedback on facebook pages and google anytime they want.
 But feedback can be manipulated.
 Negative feedback could be removed or fake reviews can be added.
 (Edit..
 Facebook has since tightened they review policy making it almost impossible to remove reviews)

 But what can't be controlled are the area and banter groups on facebook.
 The places people go to for advice on where to take broken devices.
-It's not uncommon to hear of phones, tablets and computers that have come out of some shops in a worse condition than they went in.
+It's not uncommon to hear of phones, tablets and computers that have come out of some shops are in a worse condition than when they went in.